Brazil

 IAPA calls for Brazilian journalist's murderer to be brought to justice

 The Inter American Press Association (IAPA) has urged newspaper readers throughout the Americas to sign an open letter to Brazil's President Luiz Inácio Lula da Silva calling on him to have light shed on the death of television programme host José Carlos Mesquita on March 10, 1998 in Ouro Preto do Oeste, Rondônia, Brazil.
-Mesquita had exposed drug trafficking and misuse of funds intended for the health sector.
-Several irregularities in the investigation into his murder have contributed to the...
-MORE
+Mesquita had exposed drug trafficking and misuse of funds intended for the...

 Family of murdered Brazilian journalist harassed, possibly for participation in murder probe